-On today’s date in 1940, the Government of Canada banned the import of comic books, paving the way for the development of home-grown war-time heroes such as Johnny Canuck.
+On today’s date in 1940, the Government of Canada banned the import of comic books, paving the way for the development of home-grown war-time heroes like Johnny Canuck.

 Rather than rely on U.S. imports to aid war efforts, a previous personification of Canadian culture was re-invented during the Second World War.
 The fictional lumberjack first appeared in political cartoons dating back to 1869, when he was portrayed as a younger cousin of Uncle Sam and John Bull, who were personifications of the U.S. and Britain, respectively.
 A hero without superpowers, Johnny Canuck was strong, brave and passionate about Canada.

 More than a homegrown comic book hero, “Captain Canuck” personifies the spirit of Canadians by embodying self-sacrifice, determination and integrity—all with a full dose of humility and compassion.

 CREATED AMID WORLD WAR

 In 1941, John Ezrin, of the Canadian comic book publisher Bell Features, saw a young boy browsing through a comic book at a newsstand.